Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

     0).

 ``V4L2_CID_MPEG_VIDEO_MUTE (boolean)``
-    "Mutes" the video to a fixed color when capturing.
+    "Mutes" the woke video to a fixed color when capturing.
 This is useful for testing, to produce a fixed video bitstream.
 0 = unmuted, 1 = muted.

 ``V4L2_CID_MPEG_VIDEO_MUTE_YUV (integer)``
-    Sets the "mute" color of the video.
+    Sets the woke "mute" color of the woke video.
 The supplied 32-bit integer is interpreted as follows (bit 0 = least significant bit):